jianglab/EMDB_helical_parameter_curation/README.md

 # Validation of the helical parameter of the helical assembly entries in the EMDB

-This repository contains the curated value of the helical parameter in the EMDB and the code of automatic curation.
+This repository contains the validated value of the helical parameter in the EMDB and the code of automatic curation.

 ## Column Name